 Ux / UI design

-MetLife is one of the biggest health and life insurance providers in Chile.
-During the term of 2017, the global company introduced a new design identity that applied to all its products and branches around the globe.
-Because of this, I was contacted by the product team in Chile to lead the redesign of their customer's site, implementing the new brand guidelines and creating a design system for all their products.
+MetLife is one of the most significant health and life insurance providers in Chile.
+In 2017, the global company introduced a new design identity that applied to all its products and branches around the globe.
+Because of this, I was contacted by the product team in Chile to lead the redesign of their customer's site, implement the new brand guidelines, and create a design system for all their products.

 I got access to the client's sites to the main Chilean competitors to identify patterns and catalog their offerings to their users.

-I got the main ideas of what was available to the customers back then, and how we could do things better by looking at immediate competitors in the Insurance sector, as well as smaller competitors in the Fintech industry.
+I got the main ideas of what was available to the customers back then and how we could do things better by looking at immediate competitors in the Insurance sector and smaller competitors in the Fin-tech industry.

 Some of the main conclusions

-I started the design process gathering the business and product team in a room so we could start discussing and sketching rough ideas for the main features.
-Collecting their ideas helped me to align with the team, setting the expectations and gaining better knowledge about what things will work at the technical level.
+I started the design process by gathering the business and product team in a room to discuss and sketch rough ideas for the main features.
+Collecting their ideas helped me align with the team, set the expectations, and gain better knowledge about what will work at the technical level.

 Building Reusable Patterns

-One of the site redesign's goals was to build a pattern library to reuse the assets on all other websites redesign they will have to face in the near future.
-Inspired by the Atomic Design Methodology I collected all the elements from the site to build a reusable library to create a unified design language throughout MetLife’s sites.
+One of the site redesign's goals was to build a pattern library to reuse the assets on all other websites redesign they will have to face shortly.
+Inspired by the Atomic Design Methodology, I collected all the elements from the site to build a reusable library to create a unified design language throughout MetLife’s sites.

 The Design System

-I built the system within a Sketch document that could be easily shared and implemented in our projects, which happened to be key to the success of the project, actually shortening the designing and implementation times.
+I built the system within a Sketch document that could be easily shared and implemented in our projects, which happened to be critical to the project's success, actually shortening the designing and implementation times.

-AI made sure to include some of the basic marketing guidelines such as colors and typeface in addition to all the UI elements for forms, buttons and other web elements planned to be reuse.
+AI made sure to include some basic marketing guidelines such as colors and typeface and all the UI elements for forms, buttons, and other web elements planned to be reused.

-Once I got all the UI elements I need for my design, I started producing the final screens in Sketch.
-Using the design system components I started all the screens needed for the redesign.
+Once I got all the UI elements I needed for my design, I started producing the final screens in Sketch.
+Using the design system components, I created all the screens required for the redesign.

 The former mobile experience was very frustrating because the design didn't support a mobile view, so this was a must in this redesign